jayconrod/gypsum/vm/include/typesignatures.md

 `f32`       | F
 `f64`       | D
 class       | C
+trait       | T
-variable    | T
+variable    | V
 existential | E

-If the type is a primitive (not a class, variable, or existential) then, the code describes the entire type.
+If the type is a primitive (not a class, trait, variable, or existential) then, the code describes the entire type.
 Otherwise, more information follows the type.